Describe an important thing you learned (not at school or college): IELTS Speaking Cue Card

 What specific skills have you developed since becoming a mother?

-Since becoming a mother, I have developed strong time management skills, empathy, and interpersonal skills.
-Juggling household chores and caring for my children has taught me to prioritize effectively and understand the needs of others better.
+Since becoming a mother, I've developed strong time management skills, empathy, and interpersonal skills.
+Juggling household chores and parenting has taught me to prioritize tasks effectively and understand the feelings of others, which has contributed to my growth as a person.

 Can you share an example of how you manage your time effectively?

-I create a daily schedule that allocates specific time slots for my studies, family time, and personal development.
-By setting clear priorities and sticking to my plan, I ensure that I am productive while also being present for my family.
+I create a daily schedule that allocates specific time slots for my studies, family activities, and personal time.
+By setting clear priorities and sticking to my plan, I ensure that I am productive while also being present for my family, which helps me maintain a healthy balance.

 Cue 1:When did you learn it?